-We finally allow for backward-looking reference dependence in reservation wages.
-The main difference with respect to the canonical model is that past wages now matter for wage negotiation - both for the unemployed, upon hiring, and for the employed, whenever renegotiation opportunities arise.
-We therefore need to keep track of past wages and distinguish between past employment and unemployment status.
-Appendix C.9 follows similar steps to those outlined above and derives analytical expressions for elasticities in terms of model parameters.
-These analytical results are less insightful than those summarized in Proposition 3 for the fully forward-looking case, because the model has ten endogenous variables (and as many persistence parameters), leading to a system of ten equations in ten unknowns.
-Similarly as for the canonical model, we obtain a very high correlation (0.993) between analytical and simulated results (see Appendix D.7 and Panel B of Figure D1).
+wages and distinguish between past employment and unemployment status.
+Appendix C.6 follows similar steps to those outlined above and derives analytical expressions for the elasticities of interest in terms of model parameters.
+These analytical results are less insightful than those summarized in Proposition 3 for the fully forward-looking case, because the model has ten endogenous variables7 (and as many persistence parameters), leading to a system of ten equations in ten unknowns.